 - Medical and pharmacy functions guide (available Tokyo area only) *Once you get into the site, change languages on the top of the right.

-You can walk in a clinic.
+You can do a walk-in.

-Bring enough cash ( 20,000 – 50,000 yen)with you in case some clinics and hospitals don’t accept credit card paying.
+Bring enough cash ( 20,000 – 50,000 yen) with you in case some clinics and hospitals don’t accept credit card paying.

 |Family clinic ( internal medicine)||Nai ka||内科|